KumaraswamyKU/KumaraswamyKU/README.md

 ### ⭐ Thanks for visiting my GitHub Profile!

+### 💻 Building scalable software solutions with Python, AI & Data Analytics.

-### If you like my work, consider giving a ⭐ to my repositories.
+### ⭐ If you like my work, consider giving a star to my repositories.

 </div>